apache/tvm/src/README.md

 - lang The definition of DSL related data structure
 - schedule The operations on the schedule graph before converting to IR.
 - pass The optimization pass on the IR structure
-- runtime The runtime related codes.
+- runtime Minimum runtime related codes.
+- jit JIT runtime related code.